Binance Crypto Exchange Review 2021

 Since launching in July 2017, Binance has taken the cryptocurrency exchange industry by storm.
 Their strongest point is their commitment to iron-clad security along with making sure any security breaches don’t cost their clients.
 Their fees are fair, their customer support is helpful, and their app is convenient.

-If you’re looking for an exchange that boasts low fees, dozens of different coins to choose from, and a customer-centric focus, be sure to give Binance a look (and if you’re looking for something else, we also built a resource around Binance alternatives).
+If you’re looking for an exchange that boasts low fees, high liquidity, dozens of different coins to choose from, market depth charts, order books, and a customer-centric focus, be sure to give Binance a look (and if you’re looking for something else, we also built a resource around Binance alternatives).

 Disclaimer: Digital currencies and cryptocurrencies are volatile and can involve a lot of risk.
 Their prices and performance is very unpredictable and past performance is no guarantee of future performance.
 Consult a financial advisor or obtain your own advice independent of this site before relying and acting on the information provided.